28/NoteworthyII/README.md

 ## Installation

-1. Download the Noteworthy II release zip archive (download source pending);
+1. Download the Noteworthy II release zip archive from [here](https://github.com/28/NoteworthyII/releases).
 2. Unzip the contents to the location: '<wow_install_directory>\_retail_\Interface\AddOns\'

-NOTE: If you are updating to V1.1 (or higher) from an earlier version, please delete your old Noteworthy folder first (your settings and data will be unaffected).
+NOTE: If you are updating to V2.0 (or higher) from an earlier version, please delete your old 'Noteworthy' folder first (your settings and data will be unaffected).
 This is just to clear out some old files that are no longer being used.

 If you are interested in local installation for development purposes,